RPC bulk-edit

 RPC output contains the global status of the executed operation and per-node status.

 • error-message: Reason for the failure.
-This field appears in the output only if RPC execution failed on this target node.
+Included in output only if RPC execution failed on target node.

 # RPC examples